mel-cdn/gcp-fastapi-cloud-run/README.md

 Little project to explore a FastAPI deployment on Google Cloud Project.

-On this project, we will deploy a dockerized FastAPI application to Cloud Run.
+On this project, we will deploy a Dockerized FastAPI application to Cloud Run.

 ## Requirements
 1. Install [Python](https://www.python.org/)